List of criminal organizations in DC Comics: Amos Fortune's gang

 Under the guise of Mister Memory, Amos Fortune organized Angle Man, Pied Piper, Hector Hammond, Sea-Thief, Dr. Davis, and a brainwashed Batman to battle the Justice League.

 Ani-Men

 When Repli-Tech Industries was going under, CEO Rex Rogan had his top scientist Doctor Lovecraft transform its board into the Ani-Men.
 Rogan became Maximus Rex, his assistant Reena into a cat-woman, and they were joined by others like Rowl and Gargantus.

 Anti-Green Lantern Corps

-An army of artificial beings created by the Weaponers of Qward, the Anti-Green Lantern Corps were equipped with black antimatter power rings which shortened their lifespan with its use.
+An army of artificial beings created by the Weaponers of Qward, the Anti-Green Lantern Corps are equipped with black antimatter power rings which shorten their lifespan with its use.

 Anti-Justice League

 The Anti-Justice League is a short-lived villain group assembled by Queen Bee.
 It consists of Brainiac, Chronos, Clayface, Gorilla Grodd, Harpy, Merlyn, Ocean Master, and Sinestro.

 Anti-Kryptonian Brigade

 Formed by Manchester Black, the Anti-Kryptonian Brigade was composed of Master Jailer, Bizarro, Mongul, and Silver Banshee.